-Transportation Services provides access to several support services to insure that faculty, staff, and students can make it to campus—and back home again—with relative ease.
+Transportation Services provides both transportation programs and support services to ensure that faculty, staff, and students can make it to campus—and back home again—with relative ease.
 Some services are available through our community partners.
-If you have any questions about the services listed, please Contact Us.
+Please Contact Us with questions about the services listed.

 Finger Lakes Rideshare - Ridematching Services

-Transportation Services has partnered with area agencies to provide a county-wide ridematching service powered by Zimride.
-Anyone can use the service to get a one-time ride, form a carpool, or to add members to a RideShare group.
-Cornell community members can log in securely with their CU NetID to be matched only with other community members, and can choose to expand their search to other locations.
+Transportation Services has partnered with area agencies to provide a county-wide ridematching service powered by Finger Lakes Rideshare and NY511.
+Anyone can use the service to get a one-time ride, form a carpool, or add members to a RideShare group.

-Whether by phone, web, or email, you can get up-to-date information from the following resources.
-Use the method easiest for you to answer your travel- and parking-related questions.
+Whether by phone, web, or email, get up-to-date information from the following resources:

 - University Operating Status

-Check this site for the latest on university closings, construction impacts, and special events.
+Check this site for the latest on university closings and emergencies.

 - Electronic Communication Resources

-SpecialConditions-L is an electronic mailing list that distributes notification of road closures, construction delays, or other unusual events on campus.
+SpecialConditions-L is an electronic mailing list that distributes notifications of road closures, construction delays, or other unusual events on campus.
 To subscribe, send an e-mail message to: SpecialConditions-Lfirstname.lastname@example.org

 the body of the message should read, "join" (without the quotes).